Stancobridge/browser-image-compressor/README.md

 ## Purpose

-I was working on a project their was a need to optimize the platform for users with poor network, Initially the image compression was done on server backend but this does not help with for uploading the image to the server for big files, instead of server optimization, we planned optimizing in browser first, then leaving the server with minor optimize, this reduced the bandwidth or cpu usage of the server and also make the uploading of image faster from the browser.
+I was working on a project there was need for optimizing the platform for users with poor network, Initially the image compression was done on server backend but this does not help for uploading the image to the server for big files, instead of server optimization, we planned optimizing in browser first, then leaving the server with lesser optimization job to handler, this reduced the bandwidth and the cpu usage of the server and also make the uploading of image faster from the browser.

 ## Note

-The functionality of the code is based on a project that am working on while developing this compressor, please use with care.
+The functionality of the code is based on a project that I was working on while developing this image compressor, please use with care.
 If you understand the code, you are free to copy and edit it to suit the purpose you are using it for.

 ## Usage